AEI Outfitter - Frequently Asked Questions

 Drop Camp Elk Hunt

 For more experienced or adventurous hunters, the drop camp hunt is an alternative option.
 We outfit you with a large tent, wood stove (if necessary) and sleeping cots.
 We try and keep these camps simple but comfortable.
-Our drop camp locations have 2 pre-equisites; 1, they are located at least, far back enough to where most hunters will not travel via foot on a day-to-day basis and 2, they are placed in areas that traditionally hold good seasonal elk populations.
-We hike you and your gear into our drop camp sites.
+Our drop camp locations have 2 pre-equisitesSQL_INJECTION_ATTEMPT camp sites.
 We will also help you pack in your food and other group gear for the week of hunting the backcountry.
 Before sending you in, we will look over maps with you and give advice on where to focus your hunting efforts.
 This hunt takes place deep in the heart of Gunnison National Forest or the Collegiate Peaks Wilderness.
 This is a great option for those who may have some previous elk hunting experience or those ready to learn on the fly.
 You should be ready physically for mountainous and rugged terrain.

-What is the “success” rate for AEI’s hunts?
+What is the “opportunity” rate for AEI’s hunts?

-AEI does not record statistics for our drop camps or semi-guided hunts.
+We do not record statistics for drop camps or semi-guided hunts.
 For these DIY hunts, we promise to put you in or point you to known elk inhabited areas but you are in control of your own opportunities and success.

 What does the REGISTRATION PROCESS look like?